Last updated on April 16th, 2026 at 06:29 pm

 Sperone Boutique Hotel

-Sperone is a comfortable mid-range heritage boutique hotel in Veli Varos with a secret spa, pool and bar!
-This is a hidden gem with original features, stone walls and charming decor, it’s the best choice for this area in Split!
+Sperone is a mid-range heritage boutique hotel in Veli Varos with a secret spa, pool and bar, a real hidden gem featuring stone walls and charming decor, definitely the best choice for this local neighbourhood area in Split!

 Ibella Boutique Rooms

-Ibella, a new small 4-star boutique offering boho-chic accommodation in Split with beautiful rooms and an aesthetically pleasing plunge pool area with stylish loungers, which will be lovely in summer!
+Ibella, is a brand new 4-star boutique offering boho-chic style of accommodation in Split with beautiful rooms and an aesthetically pleasing plunge pool area with luxe loungers, which will be a lovely spot to chill in summer!

 Villa Pauletta – private villa

-Villa Pauletta, is the best place to stay in Split for groups!
-This cool villa includes a pool, balcony, spacious terrace, and all the modern facilities you could ask for even free bikes and an outdoor cinema!
+Villa Pauletta, is one of the coolest and best places to stay in Split for groups, you’ll love the pool, balcony, spacious terrace, and it has all the modern facilities you could ask for, even free bikes and an outdoor cinema!

 BACVICE & PODSTRANA BEACHES